1601-mma2013/Performance-Enhancer/README.md

 *1.  functional and data elements*

-•	Information - so that the user know how his computer is performing.
+•Information - so that the user know how his computer is performing.

-•	Functions – to display the current performance of the pc.
+•Functions – to display the current performance of the pc.

-•	Mechanisms – the hardware’s performance ratios are used.
+•Mechanisms – the hardware’s performance ratios are used.

-•	Actions – the program overwrites default config files in the system to let the user have the full capability of the 		hardware.
+•Actions – the program overwrites default config files in the system to let the user have the full capability of the 		hardware.

-•	Domain object models – service app.
+•Domain object models – service app.

 **b.
 Framework**